aspcanada/mr-arms-length-mortgage/content/pages/what-is-it/benefits-features-in-an-arms-length-mortgage.md

-BENEFITS & FEATURES
-Some of the benefits that Investors enjoy are:

-- Higher Returns
-- Secured Investment
-- Easy Retirement Planning

-Read More

 ---

-# Benefits & Features
+title: Benefits & Features
+slug: what-is-it/benefits-features-in-an-arms-length-mortgage
+# cover: ./cover.png
+disqus: false
+---

-## The BENEFITS for YOU, the INVESTOR
+# The BENEFITS for YOU, the INVESTOR

 An Arm’s Length Mortgage provides many excellent benefits for the person interested in turning their RRSP money into one or more mortgages, such as: